northstack/documentation/src/articles/getting-started.md

 As you see from the example above, just replace *MyAppName* with the name of the app that you want to deploy, and *dev* with the environment that you want to deploy to.
 It's as simple as that!

 Once the build and deployment is complete, your app is live!

+## Pointing Your Domains

+While you can always use your assigned development URLs for each environment, you'll probably want to point a domain to your new NorthStack app.

+To point a domain, use your preferred DNS service to point a CNAME record to your test URL.
+For complete information on pointing a domain to a NorthStack serverless app, see our article on [pointing domains](/general/pointing-domains/)